MobMonRob/DSL4GeometricAlgebra/annotation-processing/README.md

 - Caching of the internal Program instance (speed up only for consecutive executions of the same CGA code)
 - Sharing the same inner Context instance between multiple internal Program instances.

+Due to a workaround to support Netbeans' in-line error reporting, in order to support additional Parameter.Type's in the user of the annotation it is necessary to add a dependency to the annotation-processor which contains the defintion of these types.

 ## Dependency
 To use it as a dependency, add the following lines to the depencencies list in your Maven pom.xml: